dijital20/pytexas2024-plugins/docs/2_requirements_and_design.md

 Our `fileinfo-csv-plugin` will respond to events for `.csv` files, and expose the following information:

-* Identify them by the more user-friendly name "Comma-Separated Values file"
 * Count the number of columns.
 * Count the number of rows.
-* Identify if there was an error parsing the file as a CSV, and report 0 for the counts.
+* If there was an error parsing the file as a CSV, and report 0 for the counts.

 ```
 > python -m fileinfo ./test_files